EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The authentication keys must be a signature keys or static Diffie-Hellman keys.
 The Initiator and the Responder MAY use different types of authentication keys, e.g. one uses a signature key and the other uses a static Diffie-Hellman key.
 When using a signature key, the authentication is provided by a signature.
 When using a static Diffie-Hellman key the authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
 The MAC is implemented with an AEAD algorithm.
 When using a static Diffie-Hellman keys the Initiator's and Responder's private authentication keys are called I and R respectively and the public authentication keys are called G_I and G_R respectively.

-The actual credentials CRED_I and CRED_R (e.g., a bstr wrapped COSE_Key or a single X.509 certificate) are signed by the Initiator and the Responder, respectively to prevent duplicate-signature key selection (DSKS) attacks, see {{asym-msg3-form}} and {{asym-msg2-form}}.
+The actual credentials CRED_I and CRED_R (e.g., a COSE_Key or a single X.509 certificate) are signed by the Initiator and the Responder respectively, see {{asym-msg3-form}} and {{asym-msg2-form}}.
 The Initiator and the Responder MAY use different types of credentials, e.g. one uses RPK and the other uses certificate.
 When included in signature or MAC, COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.
 Note that that CRED_I and CRED_R are always CBOR bstr, if e.g. COSE_Keys are used they need to be wrapped in a CBOR bstr.

 ~~~~~~~~~~~
 Initiator                                                   Responder